17cupsofcoffee/AkkaMUD/README.md

 so I can check it out :)

-The master branch contains the version of the code I'm currently working on - to view the code as it was at a certain point in the tutorial, please use these commit tags:
+The master branch contains the version of the code I'm currently working on - to view the code as it was at a certain point in the tutorial, please use these branches:

 ### Part One
 * The Basics